Internal Macedonian Revolutionary Organization: After Ilinden

 After the Young Turk Revolution of 1908 both factions laid down their arms and joined the legal struggle.
 Yane Sandanski and Hristo Chernopeev contacted the Young Turks and started legal operation.
 They tried to set up the Macedonian-Adrianople Revolutionary Organization (MARO).
 Initially, the group developed only propaganda activities.
-Later, the congress for MARO's official inauguration failed and federalist wing joined mainstream political life as the Peoples' Federative Party (Bulgarian Section).
+Later, the congress for MARO's official inauguration failed and federalist wing joined mainstream political life as the Peoples' Federative Party (PFP), in the hope of gaining equality within the Ottoman state and aspiring to unite all nationalities of Macedonia.
 Some of its leaders like Sandanski and Chernopeev participated in the march on Istanbul to depose the counter-revolutionaries.
 The former centralists formed the Union of the Bulgarian Constitutional Clubs and like the PFP participated in Ottoman elections.
 Soon, however, the Young Turk regime turned increasingly nationalist and sought to suppress the national aspirations of the various minorities in Macedonia and Thrace.
-This prompted most right-wing and some left-wing IMARO leaders to resume the armed fight in 1909.
-In January 1910 Hristo Chernopeev and some of his followers founded a Bulgarian People's Macedonian-Adrianople Revolutionary Organization.
-In 1911 a new Central Committee of IMARO was formed consisting of Todor Alexandrov, Hristo Chernopeev and Petar Chaulev.
+This prompted most right-wing and some left-wing IMARO leaders such as Chernopeev to resume the armed fight in 1909.
+In January 1910 Hristo Chernopeev and some of his followers founded a Bulgarian People's Macedonian-Adrianople Revolutionary Organization which merged with IMARO in 1911 and a new Central Committee of IMARO was formed consisting of Todor Alexandrov, Hristo Chernopeev and Petar Chaulev.
 Its aim was to restore unity to the Organisation and direct the new armed struggle against the Turks more efficiently.
 After Chernopeev was killed in action in 1915 as a Bulgarian officer in World War I, he was replaced by the former supremist leader General Alexander Protogerov.